Insulating Concrete Forms (ICF) Swimming Pools: Getting the Most Splash for Your Cash

 - BuildBlock recommends finishing directly on the ICF with BuildCrete Stucco, a GigaCrete product, at least 3/8” thick with an embedded fiberglass mesh.
 The advantage of the BuildCrete process is that it’s a one-coat finishing process.

-- If desired, a pool liner can be used as the final layer.
+- If desired, a vinyl pool liner can be used as the final layer.
 They typically last 8-10 years.
 It is still recommended to finish the ICF with BuildCrete or similar first.

 - The pool interior is finished with tile and pool coping or decking is placed and the rest of the pool is finished normally.